y-sakakihara/yuworkshop2025/index.md

 ## Sponsors

-This workshop is supported by the following KAKENHI and Yamagata University.
+This workshop is supported by the following KAKENHI and Graduate School of Science and Engineering, Yamagata University.

 - Grant-in-Aid for Scientific Research (C)
     - 24K07013 for Ryusuke Jinno (PI)